-In the world of selfies and short videos, the camera has become the essential feature to keep in mind while buying a smartphone—most of the peoples who love taking pictures regularly.
+In the world of selfies and short videos, the camera has become the essential feature to keep in mind while buying a smartphone—most people love taking pictures regularly.
 Every smartphone is incomplete without a high-quality camera that can’t provide you selfie that you love.

-Most people usually go for more megapixeles for a better quality in their pictures and videos.
+Most people usually go for more megapixels for a better quality in their pictures and videos.
 However, that is not true at all.
-The quality of camera depends upon several factors along with the number of pixels it can process.
+The quality of the camera depends upon several factors along with the number of pixels it can process.

 Megapixels stand only for the size of the image.
 An increase in pixels means a sharper image on the small screen.
 Other specifications, such as focus, ISO levels, aperture, lens quality, etc., decide the quality of your pictures and the performance of your camera in your smartphone.
 Autofocus, ISO levels, pixel size, aperture, etc., are some of the specifications which must be kept in mind.

 A 16MP/20MP camera might not click better pictures than a 12MP camera.
-You can compare the quality using an iPhone with a 12 MP camera with an low budget Android smartphone with a 48 MP camera.
+You can compare the quality using an iPhone with a 12 MP camera with a low-budget Android smartphone with a 48 MP camera.

 It all depends on the requirement of the user what specification you need.
 So, next time you buy a smartphone, don’t forget to check the reviews and other camera specifications rather than only MPs.

-Here are some features that you can look in the camera of your next smartphone:
+Here are some features that you can look at in the camera of your next smartphone:

 - Image stabilization (OIS or EIS)